keyisfocus/Smart-Calculator/calculator/README.md

 At this stage, the program should read an unlimited sequence of numbers from the standard input and calculate their sum.
 Also, add a `/help` command to print some information about the program.
 If you encounter an empty line, do not output anything.

 ## Stage 4
+At this stage, your calculator should support the addition + and subtraction - operators.

+The program must calculate expressions like these: `4 + 6 - 8`, `2 - 3 - 4`, and so on.
+It must support both unary and binary minus operators.
+If the user has entered several same operators following each other, the program still should work (like Java or Python REPL).

+Consider that the even number of minuses gives a plus, and the odd number of minuses gives a minus!
+Look at it this way: `2 -- 2` equals `2 - (-2)` equals `2 + 2`.

+Modify the result of the `/help` command to explain these operations.

+## Stage 5